Cavaliers and Bears battle in Waco on May 15 at 8 p.m. ET

-Women's Tennis NCAA vs. Fairleigh Dickinson (by Matt Riley)
+Women's Tennis NCAA vs. Stanford (by Matt Riley)

 The Cavaliers made their fifth consecutive NCAA Tournament appearance and earned their third consecutive NCAA Round of 16 berth in 2012-13.
 Virginia went 19-10 overall, including a school-best 9-2 in the ACC.
 The Cavaliers recorded their first win over a top-ranked opponent in school history, defeating No. 1 North Carolina, 4-3, in Chapel Hill.
 Virginia's Julia Elbaba was named ITA National Rookie of the Year, ITA Atlantic Region Rookie of the Year and ACC Freshman of the Year.
 Guilbeau also earned his second ITA Atlantic Region Coach of the Year honor.
 In addition, Elbaba earned UVa's second All-American honor after becoming UVa's first seeded player (No. 9-16) in school history at the NCAA Singles Championship.
 Stephanie Nauta and Li Xi also participated in the NCAA Doubles Championship.
 Virginia was ranked as high as No. 11 and finished the year ranked No. 15.